Iterating Symmetric Extensions: Acknowledgments

 \section{Acknowledgments}

 As with any work that is painstakingly developed over the course of a long time, there are many people to thank, more than it would be appropriate to recount here.
 Three people were particularly helpful to the overall process: Menachem Magidor, my advisor, for his constant help and advice; Yair Hayut, my colleague and friend, for his patience and many helpful ideas; and Martin Goldstern who visited in Jerusalem during the spring of 2015 and was willing to listen the then-current drafts and identify weak points.
 Without the three of them, it is unclear if this work would have been finished as quickly as it has.
+The anonymous referee also deserves their fair share of praise for reading this paper, start to finish, and making helpful remarks and suggestions.

 Additionally, it is uncommon, but the brave readers who read this far deserve a mention for their tenacity: thank you!\footnote{Assuming the reader did not cheat and jump directly to this part of the paper, in which case we reserve this acknowledgement for when the reader actually reads the paper.} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}